ApiLogicServer/ApiLogicServer-src/tests/test_databases/ai-created/wg_dev_merge/readme_wg_dev_merge.md

         Note our big advantage is the logic merges automatically, without worrying about order.
             That's because execution is automatically ordered by dependencies.

-Base Project is GenAI_no_logic
+Base Project is GenAI_no_logic.
+No rule-based attributes.

-WG adds standard rules
+WG adds standard rules - Customer.balance etc.

-Dev adds something TBD.
+Dev (wg_genai_demo_no_logic_fixed) adds Product.carbon_neutral.